l-aldarondo/l-aldarondo/README.md

 ### Hi, I'm Leonardo 👋

 ## Leonardo Aldarondo, OD
-### Data Scientist and Quality Assurance Professional
+### Data Scientist and Regulatory Affairs Professional

 I’m a Data Scientist currently working  in Regulatory Affairs Data Analytics and Visualization projects.
 I have a diversified experience in Data Science, Quality Assurance, Regulatory Affairs and Clinical Research.
 Known as a Team-oriented individual and innovative problem solver.